lukso-network/tools-wagyu-key-gen/README.md

-# Wagyu Key Gen
+# LUKSO Wagyu KeyGen
 ![Build](https://github.com/lukso-network/tools-wagyu-key-gen/actions/workflows/build.yaml/badge.svg?branch=master)

-LUKSO Wagyu Key Gen is a GUI application providing the functionality from the [LUKSO-deposit-cli](https://github.com/lukso-network/tools-staking-deposit-cli) in a user friendly way.
+LUKSO Wagyu KeyGen is a GUI application providing the functionality from the [LUKSO-deposit-cli](https://github.com/lukso-network/tools-staking-deposit-cli) in a user friendly way.
 It is a React app running in Electron.
 See `src/electron/` for the simple electron app and `src/react/` for where the magic happens.

 This GUI is a fork of [github.com/stake-house/wagyu-key-gen](https://github.com/stake-house/wagyu-key-gen)

 ### Download LUKSO Wagyu KeyGen at [github.com/lukso-network/tools-wagyu-key-gen/releases](https://github.com/lukso-network/tools-wagyu-key-gen/releases)

-### Wagyu Audit by HashCloak [Wagyu Key Gen Audit Report](https://github.com/stake-house/wagyu-key-gen/files/7693548/Wagyu.Key.Gen.Audit.Report.pdf)
+### Wagyu Audit by HashCloak [Original Wagyu Key Gen Audit Report](https://github.com/stake-house/wagyu-key-gen/files/7693548/Wagyu.Key.Gen.Audit.Report.pdf)

 ## Environment Configuration & Dependencies
-Prior to running Wagyu Key Gen a few dependencies need to be installed.
+Prior to running LUKSO Wagyu KeyGen a few dependencies need to be installed.

 ### Ubuntu 20.04 and later
 Execute all those commands in your terminal to setup your dev environment.